 What is Incognito Mode?

 Most of us are familiar with Incognito Mode.
-Originally introduced to Chrome in 2008, it's become an imbedded feature for almost every browser.
-Even it's been around for a while, information regarding how incognito mode actually works has only recently been made clear.
+Originally introduced to Chrome in 2008, it's become an embedded feature for almost every browser.
+Incognito mode does present a unique challenge if your goal is transparent browsing with an accountability partner.

 Incognito Mode, also known as private browsing, is a special kind of window, similar to right-clicking a link to "Open in New Tab".
 This private window doesn't save any cookies, browsing history, or auto-fill information on the browsing device.